-3.7 Brain Aging Acceleration Due to Psychosocial Stress
+3.7.
+Brain Aging Acceleration Due to Psychosocial Stress

-The relationship between stress and brain aging described in this section can be summarized as follows (Fig. 9).
+The relationship between stress and brain aging described in this section can be summarized as follows (Figure 9).
 In stress-vulnerable mice (SAMP10), brain atrophy was observed at least one month after stress loading, which then further progressed with aging, resulting in aging promotion (decreased brain function and shortened lifespan).
-On the other hand, in stress-resilient mice (ddY), the degree of atrophy in the brain due to the stress load was not significant.
-Furthermore, this atrophy was recovered, and no effect on brain function or longevity was observed.
+On the other hand, in stress-resilient mice (ddY), the degree of atrophy in the brain due to the stress load was not significant; furthermore, this atrophy was recovered, and no effect on brain function or longevity was observed.

-Fig. 9.
+Figure 9.
 The relationship between stress and brain aging.

-In SAMP10 mice given theanine, stress-induced atrophy in the brain subsequently recovered, but not completely.
-No atrophy was observed in ddY mice that received theanine.
-In addition, mice that ingested theanine and arginine exhibited suppressed cognitive decline and a shortened lifespan.
+In SAMP10 mice given theanine, stress-induced atrophy in the brain subsequently recovered, though not completely.
+No atrophy was observed in ddY mice receiving theanine.
+In addition, mice ingesting theanine and arginine exhibited suppressed cognitive decline and lifespan shortening.
 Stress seems to cause neuroinflammation, oxidative stress, imbalances in excitation/suppression, and the suppression of neurogenesis in the brain.
-Although some of the genes targeted by theanine and arginine have been identified in the early stages of stress loading, further research is needed to elucidate the effects of these two compounds on complex biological stress responses.
+Although some of theanine and arginine's target genes have been identified in the early stages of stress loading, further research is needed to elucidate the effects of theanine and arginine on complex biological stress responses.
 Nevertheless, for those who are vulnerable to stress, theanine and arginine are probably essential substances.